IST356M001SP25/assignment-03-zoeymccarthy/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+ I learned how to better read text files, convert them to json, and modify them through this assignment.
+You need to make sure to import the json library, and StringIO.
+After these imports are completed, you can read through the file line by line using the functions in the packaging library we imported.

+ Another concept this assignment reinforced for me was the idea of a session state variable.
+Session state variables remain constant even if the function is run multiple times, contrasting non-session state variables that change as the function is run again and again.

+This assignment also helped me learn more about input widgets in streamlit.
+I need to define a variable, then use the proper streamlit function (e.g. st.file_uploader()) to input whatever is needed.

+In the future I want to learn more about json file reading using AI-generated prompts.